yilmazbayindir/Design_Patterns/Structural_Patterns/Adapter/README.md

 ## When and why should the Adapter Pattern be used?

-- You want to use an existing class, and its interface does not match the one you need any more.
+- Use this pattern when you want to use some existing class, however its interface is not compatible with your current code.
-- You want to create a reusable class that cooperates with classes that don't necessarily have compatible interfaces.
+- Use this pattern when you want to have a special class which has a relationship with your current classes that do not share the same interface with target class any more.
-- You need to use several existing subclasses, however it is not practical or efficient solution to adapt their interface by subclassing every one.
-Only an object adapter can adapt the interface of its parent class(i.e the interface of Target class)
+- Use this pattern when you need to use several existing subclasses, however it is not practical or efficient solution to adapt their interface by subclassing every one.
+Only an object adapter can match the interface of its parent class(i.e the interface of Target class)